sarahDH615/google_trends_covid_project/final/writeup.md

 A few categories differ between the states: Health News, Automobiles, Beauty/Fitness

 It makes sense that these categories differ, relating to the different pandemic response of each state.
 For Wyoming, interest in autombiles and beauty/fitness stayed the same in 2020 because people were still more able to do outside activities and see more people.
 The fact that California implemented strong stay at home protocols and Wyoming didn't suggests that California may generally be more concerned with health, and Wyoming isn't, aligning with California's interest in health news rising, and Wyoming's interest staying the same.

+## Conclusions:

+We were generally correct in our predictions: under lockdown, people tended to search more about entertainment, voice/video chat, and health.
+But Wyoming, our non-lockdown state, often had rises and falls in interests in tandem with our lockdown state, California, even though there was no lockdown in Wyoming.
+This could be another avenue in research: despite the lockdown order, did may businesses send their employees home?
+Was there still a rise in working from home during different periods in Wyoming?

+Differences in states occurred less than we had expected, especially since the states we chose were so different.
+The few categories that did differ, Health News, Automobiles, Beauty/Fitness, differed in reasonable ways, relating to the greater freedom of movement and association in Wyoming.

+A surprise was how much the election affected interests in other categories.
+Searches within the election category were pretty limited to the week of the election itself, but although the interest was limitied, during the week of the election, there was a deep dip in interest in several categories.
+From the election graphs alone, one might not guess that the 2020 presidential election mattered very much to people, but as seen from the other graphs, it seemed to change people's search behavior dramatically for that week.

+A limitation of our study is that we assumed that 2019 was a good average year to measure 2020 against.
+Future research could involve looking at more years past, and perhaps averaging them, to get a better understanding of how 2020 changed people's behavior.

+More/different categories could also have been used to uncover more information on how people's searches changed.